 As a culture, we are apparently not the only people duped by narcissism in a marital relationship.
 While narcissists may look like good spouses, partners or even lovers, according to a new study by University of Amsterdam, they’re actually really bad at a marital relationships.
 But, despite people’s positive perceptions of narcissists, when it comes to performance, narcissists actually inhibit information exchange and thereby negatively affect the outcomes of their marital relationship.

 In this article, considering the state of our high rates of divorce, we want to explore why it is that perfectly good relationships turn sour after marriage?
 Are falsehoods such as staying in control and holding the reigns of power to be blamed?
 How the power dynamics in marriage or a relationship power dynamics can lead to resentment and toxicity?

-Who holds power in a marriage?
+Who holds power in a marital relationship?